MHL1983/Synthesizer/README.md

 ## Usage Instructions
 1. Open the application in a compatible web browser (**Chrome, Firefox, or Edge**).
 2. Tap the virtual keyboard (on touch devices) or click the keys (on computers) to generate sounds.
-3. Use the selectors and sliders to customize the sound by modifying the waveform, octave, polyphony, and ADSR parameters.
+3. Use the selectors and sliders to customize the sound by modifying the waveform, octave, oscillators, and ADSR parameters.
 4. Adjust the overall volume according to your preferences.
-5. Explore different combinations to create unique sounds and take advantage of polyphony to play chords or complex melodies.
+5. Explore different combinations to create unique sounds and take advantage of oscillators to generate complex melodies.
 6. In addition to using the mouse, you can play notes with your computer's keyboard!
 7. Capture your performance by starting the recording, and simply stop when you’re done.
 Your audio file will be downloaded automatically.